amoamare/amoamare.github.io/TSB/Sony/PlayStation5/UART/GettingStarted.md

 ## Overview

-Welcome to the PS5 UART Diagnostics Guide!
-This guide is designed to assist technicians in diagnosing hardware issues such as GDDR6 memory, APU, HDMI shorts, and more using UART communication.
+Welcome to Consoel Service Tool UART for PS5!
+This tool is designed to assist technicians in diagnosing hardware issues such as GDDR6 memory, APU, HDMI shorts, and more using UART communication.
+With the communities help with reverse engineering codes, hardware solutions and repairs related to specific errors.
+We can continue to update this tool and provide a value to the repair industry.

 {% include_relative PinoutsContent.md %}